-Aquatic Gems is a compendium of aesthetic and scientific investigations of water.
-Central to the exhibit are stunning videos and still images, captured by Robert Sitler (Professor, World Languages & Cultures), which immerse you in the otherworldly beauty of a variety of spectacular aquatic sites within a 30-mile radius of DeLand and the Stetson University campus.
-Complementing the affecting imagery, and drawing from her research on spring ecology, Kirsten Work (Professor, Biology) has created displays of freshwater snails, as another way to understand our valuable and vulnerable water resources.
+Last year's Aquatic Gems exhibit was a compendium of aesthetic and scientific investigations of water.
+Central to the exhibit were stunning videos and still images, captured by Robert Sitler (Professor, World Languages & Cultures), which immersed the viewer in the otherworldly beauty of a variety of spectacular aquatic sites within a 30-mile radius of DeLand and the Stetson University campus.
+Complementing the affecting imagery, and drawing from her research on spring ecology, Kirsten Work (Professor, Biology) created displays of freshwater snails, as another way to understand our valuable and vulnerable water resources.

 View Robert Sitler's video Aquatic Gems (2016), edited by Stetson University digital arts majors Annette Morton and Caitlin Prestridge.